jordi-star/fmod_gd4/README.md

 # FMOD GD4 - Stable Branch
 Godot 4.0 integration of FMOD.
 Not feature-complete yet.

-This branch targets the latest stable Godot release (4.0.3-stable) and FMOD 2.02.
+This branch targets the latest stable Godot release (4.0.x) and FMOD 2.02.
+This branch does not compile on 4.1.
+Check the `dev` branch for more expiramental releases.
 # Installation
 1. Clone `godot` and switch to 4.0.3:
 > `git clone https://github.com/godotengine/godot`